cscortes/tinc-tutorial/tinc.md

 ## Permanently Adding a Tinc Service

-1. Creating a service file is always kind of tricky if your package doesn't come with one built in.

-2. Once you are satified with your tinc server machine.
+1. Once you are satified with your tinc server machine.
 You can make it a permanent service with the following commands:

-        systemctl enable tinc@myvpn
+        sudo systemctl enable tinc@myvpn

-3.  ....
+2. On linode though, there is one change you have to make, move the service file from the tinc.service.wants directory to the multi-user.target.wants directory.

+        sudo mv /etc/systemd/system/tinc.service.wants/tinc@myvpn.service /etc/systemd/system/multi-user.target.wants

+3. Reboot your server and your new service should be up and running!